aws/s2n-tls/docs/FAQ.md

 Our numbered security policies are guaranteed to never change.
 We will not alter or update them based on changing cryptography standards.
 However, our named security policies (like “default” or “default_tls13”) change based on new cryptography standards that come out.
 See [security policies](USAGE-GUIDE.md/#security-policies).

 ### Why does s2n-tls have a dependency on OpenSSL?
 Isn't s2n-tls a replacement for OpenSSL?
 s2n-tls links to a libcrypto in order to perform cryptographic operations.
-OpenSSL is a well-known libcrypto library that can provide those cryptographic operations, but other libcryptos can be used as well.
+OpenSSL is a well-known libcrypto library that can provide those cryptographic operations, but other libcryptos can be used as well, such as [AWS-LC](https://github.com/aws/aws-lc).

 ### Does s2n-tls have an OpenSSL compatibility layer to make transitioning to s2n-tls easier?
 s2n-tls does not provide compatibility with OpenSSL’s APIs.
 OpenSSL’s APIs are complex and creating a shim layer would take a lot of engineering effort.
 Currently we are focused on making our library as easy to use as possible and building useful features.
 A better choice for API compatibility with OpenSSL is [AWS-LC](https://github.com/aws/aws-lc).